MGM Grand fire: Fire

 The fire was limited to the first floor, but the burning material created toxic fumes and smoke, which ascended throughout the hotel tower via vertical shafts (elevators and stairwells) and seismic joints, causing the majority of the deaths.
 Approximately 350 firefighters responded to the fire, and some reported having to crawl through the dark and over "mounds of stuff" trying to extinguish the fire.
 It was later determined that the "mounds" were deceased guests and staff near an elevator bank.
 The Las Vegas fire department operated separately from the county fire department; the latter served the Las Vegas Strip, so city firefighters were unfamiliar with the MGM's layout, including fire escape routes.
 This hindered the rescue effort.

 Proper evacuation of the hotel guests was also hindered as there was no automatic means of returning elevators to the main floor during a fire, causing 10 deceased victims to be found in an elevator.
 Some hotel guests tied bedsheets together and hung them on balconies to alert first responders.
 Some tried using the bedsheets to descend the hotel's exterior.
-Fire ladders were only able to reach the ninth-floor exterior.
+Fire ladders could only reach the ninth-floor exterior.
 One man escaped the hotel tower by lowering himself down a rope.

-Some people, trapped in their hotel rooms, broke open their windows to get fresh air, although this allowed thicker smoke from outside to come into the rooms.
+Some people, trapped in their hotel rooms, broke open their windows to get fresh air, although this allowed thicker smoke from outside to enter the rooms.
 People below had to dodge shards of glass falling from the broken hotel windows.
-An expansion of the MGM was underway at the time of the fire, and a construction worker used a scaffolding platform to lower guests to the ground, after they had escaped through their hotel room windows.
+An expansion of the MGM was underway at the time, and a construction worker used a scaffolding platform to lower guests to the ground, after they escaped through their hotel room windows.
 The Barbary Coast casino across the street was set up as an evacuation center for MGM guests.

 Victims

-Survivors include Donn Arden and Margaret Kelly.
+Survivors include Donn Arden, Margaret Kelly and German comedian Otto Waalkes.
 A total of 85 people were killed, including 78 guests and 7 employees.
 Seventy-five people died from smoke inhalation and carbon monoxide poisoning; four from smoke inhalation alone; three from burns and smoke inhalation; one from burns alone; one of myocarditis; and one from massive skull trauma caused by a fall while attempting to escape the fire.

 While the fire primarily damaged the casino floor, approximately 64 deaths occurred on the upper levels of the hotel (mostly from the 20th to 25th floors), where the smoke concentration was the highest.
 One young couple died in their sleep.
 Two refrigerated semi-trailers were set up as temporary morgues to hold the bodies of victims until they could be identified.

 The number of injuries was reported as being around 600 or more than 700.
 Approximately 35 firefighters sought medical care, and 15 of them were hospitalized for periods ranging from one day to two weeks.
 Between 200 and 300 firefighters also experienced dizziness, headaches, and rhinitis in the days after the fire, but did not seek medical attention.